How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

 | Forbes | 85 | +10 |

 PR Newswire, a wire distribution platform, outpaces Forbes by 11x.
-Medium, a publishing platform with no editorial gatekeeping, outpaces Forbes by nearly 8x.
-This is AT's own monitoring data, not a survey or a projection.
-These are actual citation counts across the AI engines your buyers use.
+Medium, a platform with zero editorial gatekeeping, outpaces Forbes by nearly 8x.
+These are actual citation counts from AT's proprietary monitoring system, not a survey or projection.

-The prestige hypothesis doesn't hold.
+The prestige hypothesis does not hold.
 AI citation volume correlates with distribution footprint and content density.
-Editorial reputation is a factor.
-It's not the deciding one.
+Editorial reputation matters.
+It is not the deciding factor.

-The exclusion isn't random.
+The exclusion is not random.
 AI engines develop citation preferences based on which publications appear most frequently and most reliably across query domains.
-A publication has to clear a recognition threshold before it becomes a default citation candidate.
+A publication has to clear a recognition threshold before it becomes a citation candidate.

-Three factors determine whether a publication clears it:
+Three factors determine whether it clears that threshold:

 1. Cross-domain corroboration.
 Research from the University of Toronto found that AI engines cite earned media 5x more frequently than brand-owned content, with 82-89% of all AI citations originating from third-party publications (University of Toronto, 2026).
-The mechanism: AI systems gain citation confidence when multiple independent sources discuss the same brand in the same context.
-One Forbes mention doesn't build that signal.
-Forbes plus TechCrunch plus a regional tech publication plus a wire pickup, that cluster is what creates citation eligibility.
+The mechanism: AI systems build citation confidence when multiple independent sources discuss the same brand in the same context.
+One Forbes mention does not build that signal.
+Forbes plus TechCrunch plus a regional tech publication plus a wire pickup: that cluster is what creates citation eligibility.

-2. Distribution breadth, not just placement.
+2. Distribution breadth.
 PR Newswire's dominance reflects downstream editorial amplification.
 When a wire story gets picked up by 40 regional outlets, each creating an independent indexed page about the same brand, AI engines see 40 corroborating sources instead of one.
-Medium's high citation frequency reflects the same pattern: content on Medium gets cited, shared, and referenced across domains in ways that create a broad citation surface.
+Medium's high citation frequency reflects the same dynamic: content on Medium gets cited, shared, and referenced across domains in ways that create a broad citation surface.

 3. Query surface breadth.
 Publications cited across many query types carry more citation weight than those cited in a narrow vertical.
 A publication appearing in answers to enterprise software queries, fintech queries, and cybersecurity queries simultaneously builds a wider recognition surface than a high-prestige outlet with a single-category focus.

 A placement in a publication that gets amplified across 30 downstream outlets may generate 10x the AI citation volume of a single placement in a higher-prestige outlet with no amplification chain.
-This isn't theoretical.
-It's what AT's monitoring data shows at scale.
+This is not theoretical.
+It is what AT's monitoring data shows at scale.

-Stacker and Scrunch tracked 87 earned media stories across 30 clients and over 2,600 AI prompts on 8 AI platforms (March 2026).
-Brands that ran earned media distribution across multiple outlets saw AI brand citations more than double within 30 days.
-The driver was distribution breadth, not the prestige tier of the placement itself.
-Methodology at AuthorityTech (2026).
+Stacker and Scrunch ran the largest controlled GEO experiment published to date: 87 earned media stories across 30 brands, queried across 2,600+ prompts on 8 AI platforms (Stacker/GlobeNewswire, March 2026).
+The median lift from earned media distribution was 239%.
+Ninety-seven percent of distributed stories earned at least one AI citation.
+The driver was distribution breadth, not the prestige tier of the placement.

-Machine Relations, coined by Jaxon Parrott, founder of AuthorityTech, in 2024, is the discipline of systematically building citation eligibility across the publication ecosystem AI engines use to resolve brand authority.
-The distinction between Machine Relations and traditional PR isn't about tactics.
-It's about the success condition.
+Machine Relations, the discipline I coined in 2024, is the systematic practice of building citation eligibility across the publication ecosystem AI engines use to resolve brand authority.
+The distinction between Machine Relations and traditional PR is not about tactics.
+It is about the success condition.

 | Discipline | Optimizes for | Success condition | Scope |